dan1elhughes/vickyhughes.co.uk/content/portfolio/bear-with-me/index.md

   - IMG_1240.jpg
 ---

-An illustrated children's book, for [Fonetti](https://www.fonetti.com/); an app to help kids learn to read.
+An illustrated children's book for [Fonetti](https://www.fonetti.com/); an app to help kids learn to read.